securityPirate/return0/README.md

 ```

 ## 🔄 Roadmap
-- [ ] Use draw.io or Miro for a better diagram
+- [ ] finalize the diagram
+- [ ] sysmon with config on dynamic analysis vm, and cyberchef on static analysis vm
+- [ ] Explain how to spin specific resources instead of provisiong the whole lab
 - [ ] Update the github action to auto deploy and destroy
 - [ ] Implement cloud-init for automated tool installation
 - [ ] Enhanced security group configurations